nithinphilips/tririga-manage-ps1/README.rst

 Features
 --------
 * Simple way to refer to instances
 * Where applicable, commands can operate on all instances in an environment at once
 * Confirmation when working on production instances
+* The outputs are PowerShell objects and allows the commands to be composable.

 Requirements
 ------------